 First, you’ll need to do some life admin.
 Can you feasibly take at least one term abroad to work as a teaching assistant in Spain?
 Do you have any prior TEFL certification, that could really help in your application and in the classroom?

-If you have answers to all these questions, it’s time to get into the process of making your Spanish teaching dreams come true!
+It’s time to get into the process of making your Spanish TEFL teaching dreams come true!

 First, there’s an application form.
 Here, you’ll detail your career experience to date, explain where you’d like to teach in Spain, what age ranges you’d like to assist with, and more.
-You’ll also need to send your CV in support of your application.
+You can either upload your CV directly into the application form or send it later on.

 Then, if you’re deemed eligible, the application period ends and the interview process begins.
 Meddeas will contact you for a first interview, then a second with a “Meddeas delegate”, if you’re initially successful.
-These have been over Skype in recent years, due to the Covid-19 pandemic, but by the time you apply, these interviews might be in person.
+These interviews usually take place on Google Meet.
+If the first interview is successful, there'll be a second interview on the same platform.

 There are no deadlines for application, although be sure to apply well in advance of when you’d like to start.

-Included in the Meddeas programme is a fantastic opportunity - a chance to study at a Spanish university!
-What’s more, tuition is entirely covered by Meddeas, meaning that you can essentially gain a qualification for free.
+The Meddeas programme includes a fantastic opportunity - a chance to study at a Spanish university!
+What’s more, tuition is entirely covered by Meddeas, meaning you can gain a qualification for free.

 Successful applicants will spend one day in either Madrid or Barcelona, after which, you’ll move on to where you’ve been assigned a school.
 You’ll then complete the online course during the academic year.
-The university will acknowledge that your classroom time goes towards academic training, but you’ll also have 360 hours - 15 days - to complete a full programme, with tutor support from the university.
+The University course, which is 360 hours (or 225 hours if you start in January), will provide you with the tools and knowledge needed to teach English as a foreign language.

 It’s hard to think of what could sound better for the TEFL-curious than the Meddeas Programme, especially for those who have a particular interest in Spain.